Why is my backflow preventer constantly running

 Plumbing

 The answer to 'why is my backflow preventer constantly running' is that the backflow preventer is likely malfunctioning.
-A constantly running backflow preventer is often caused by a problem with the internal components, such as a stuck or worn-out check valve.
-This can allow water to continuously flow through the backflow preventer, leading to the constant running.
+A constantly running backflow preventer is usually a sign of a problem, such as a faulty check valve, a stuck diaphragm, or a problem with the internal components.
+This can lead to water pressure issues, water waste, and potential water damage.

 Frequently Asked Questions